taylorza/znc-compiler/readme.md

 1. Compile the source code to assembly language

 The following will compile a source file called demo.znc to a corresponding assembly file called demo.asm.
-These names do not need to match, but the assembly filename will be the base for the name of the final binary file.

 ```
-.znc demo.znc demo.asm
+.znc demo.znc
 ```

-2. Assemble the file to the executable binary
+1. Assemble the file to the executable binary

 Using the NextBASIC Inline Assembler, you assemble the generated assembly file to a binary.